Term Capacity Building Coordinator (Central Region)

 - Computer skills in Microsoft Office including Word, Excel, PowerPoint, Outlook and the Internet.

 - Must have a valid BC Driver’s License, access to a reliable vehicle and be prepared to travel.

-Application deadline: February 28, 2020.
-Send your cover letter, resume and three references (available to be contacted) to:
+Apply by March 17, 2020 by sending your cover letter, resume and three references (available to contact) to: